DG vs DB prediction: Who will win today's Abu Dhabi T10 League 2021-22 match?

-Deccan Gladiators (DG) and Delhi Bulls (DB) will lock horns in the Qualifier 1 of the T10 League 2021-22 on Friday at the Sheikh Zayed Stadium in Abu Dhabi.
+Deccan Gladiators (DG) and Delhi Bulls (DB) will lock horns in the final of the T10 League 2021-22 on Saturday at the Sheikh Zayed Stadium in Abu Dhabi.

 Can the Bulls (DB) beat the Gladiators (DG)?